Sample Recommendation Letter for a Summer Worker

 Ms. Doe exhibited a rare combination of speed and accuracy that has enabled her to produce a very high volume of work while maintaining excellent standards for quality.

-Staff has often said that, "I can't believe that Jane is done with that job already."
+The staff has often said that "I can't believe that Jane is done with that job already."
 Jane was able to follow complex directions in a thorough and detailed manner and also worked very independently without close supervision when it was appropriate.
 Rarely did staff need to explain a process or procedure to Jane more than once, and she was particularly adept at learning computer applications.

 Jane is an organizational whiz who can work on multi-layered tasks and balance multiple projects concurrently.